arratik/pure_data_stuff/README.md

 effects wrapper with signal bypass - useful for modular abstractions, and especially useful for guitarists. based on the main patch abstraction from the guitar extended blog

+dataplayer - this uses the soundfiler object to open _any_ file and play it as sound. sometimes this sounds awesome. sometimes not. your mileage may vary.